toolness/apple-6502-fun/README.md

 This will compile the program, put its binary in a disk at `disks/boop.dsk`, insert the disk into drive 2 of your Apple VM, and run the program (which is always called `BOOP`).

+### Running BASIC programs

+In a terminal, run `./basic [program]` where program is the base name (without the trailing `.bas` or the directory name) of a file in the `src` directory.

+For example, `./basic hello` will act upon `src/hello.bas`.

+This will put the BASIC file in a disk at `disks/basic.dsk`, insert the disk into drive 2 of your Apple VM, and run the program (which is always called `BASIC`).

 ## Rationale